Undergraduate Research Fellowships

 Stober Family Foundation will help students in every discipline succeed

-With the physical and mental well-being of UBC Okanagan students and the community top of mind, the Stober Family have donated $1 million to support student scholarships, research and community health initiatives over the next five years.
-The gift comes during a pivotal period of growth for the campus and opportune timing.
-More than half of the generous gift will be matched by Aspire, a fundraising initiative, which will create a total of $1.9M of opportunities for students.
-The donation will create needs-based and merit-based scholarships and will immediately provide critical funding for student support.
-Within the School of Health and Exercise Sciences, a $500,000 gift will establish the Stober Foundation Health Fund, which will help recruit the next generation of health scientists.
-The fellowships will support an unprecedented number of students at the undergraduate, graduate and post-graduate levels.
+With the physical and mental wellbeing of UBC Okanagan students and the community top of mind, the Stober Family have donated $1 million to support student scholarships, research and community health initiatives over five years.
+The gift comes during a pivotal period of growth for the campus.
+More than half of the generous gift will be matched by Aspire, a fundraising initiative, which will create a total of $1.9M of needs-based and merit-based scholarships for students.

 Stober Foundation PhD Fellowships

 The Stober Foundation PhD Fellowship Program has been established as a catalyst for excellence in health-related research and student training within the School of Health and Exercise Sciences at UBC’s Okanagan campus.
 The Stober Foundation PhD Fellowship program funds four, four-year PhD Fellowships within the School of Health and Exercise Science.
 The Fellowships will begin in 2021 with the generous support of $25,000/year for four years for four exceptional trainees in the PhD in Kinesiology program at UBC Okanagan.
 The Stober Foundation PhD Fellowship is designed to strengthen world-class health research taking place in the Okanagan.